danloew/Springboard-First-Capstone/README.md

 - Overall Capstone Project Report: [insert link after putting slide deck link in it]

 - Presentation Slide Deck: [insert link]

-- instruction on how to repeat your code
-- very brief synopsis of results: reference to reports and section names, most likely. writing anything up here would be too much, I think